vu-webtech-class/example_code/README.md

 ### Accessing the database

-The server automatically creates an SQLite database table 'gallery' in the file `gallery.db`, with example entries for testing purposes.
+The server automatically creates an SQLite database table 'media' in the file `media.db`, with example entries for testing purposes.
 This file is re-created whenever you delete it, and restart the server.

 Using the db object, you can execute SQL queries and retrieve results.
 Have a look at the [documentation